kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Flask/README.md

 - Option #2:
    - Locate the PID with: `lsof -i:8050`
    -  Then shut the process with: `kill PID`
 ***

+## Flask and scaling up
+- Flask’s built-in server is not suitable for production as it doesn’t scale well.
+For some small project is fine but if you want to see how to deploy a Flask application properly see [this](https://flask.palletsprojects.com/en/1.1.x/deploying/)
+***

 ## Resources